February 2013 North American blizzard: Northeast

 Snow and rainfall began at 9 a.m. on February 8 across New England; by late that day, totals reached 8 in near Milton, Vermont.
 Later that evening, snow was falling at 2 to 3 in per hour in coastal Massachusetts, and at a significant rate of over 6 in/hour in parts of Connecticut.
 Thunder and lightning along with small hail were reported within the heavy band of snow in Connecticut.
 In Massachusetts, two neighborhoods in Quincy and about a dozen homes in Salisbury were evacuated due to coastal flooding.
 Voluntary evacuation orders were issued for oceanfront residents in Revere, Marshfield, and Scituate.
 Early on February 9, mandatory evacuations were ordered for Massachusetts coastal regions near the town of Hull due to possible flooding and high winds.

 Parts of coastal New England experienced hurricane-force winds from the storm, with a peak gust of 89 mph in Mount Desert Rock, Maine.
-A maximum gust of 87 mph was recorded on the Isle of Shoals, a small group of islands off the New Hampshire coast.
+A maximum gust of 87 mph was recorded on the Isles of Shoals, a small group of islands off the New Hampshire coast.
 Winds of 84 mph were recorded in Buzzards Bay near Cuttyhunk, Massachusetts, and Boston's Logan Airport measured a wind gust of 76 mph.

 When the snow stopped, the highest amount recorded was 40 in in Hamden, Connecticut.
 The 31.9 in of snow in Portland, Maine, set a new record for the city from a single snowstorm, and Gorham, Maine set a record for the state of 35.5 in.
 It was the second highest total in Hartford, Connecticut, with 22.8 in; Concord, New Hampshire, received 24 in of snow.
 Boston received 24.9 in of snow, the fifth highest total in the city from a single storm.
 It was the third-largest snowfall in Worcester, Massachusetts, at 28.7 in.
 Connecticut set a 24 hour snowfall record at 36 in.

 At Central Park in New York, 11.4 in of snow was recorded, while other parts of the city accumulated as much as 16 in.
 Much of Long Island was hit with over 2 ft of snow, with snowfall as high as 33.5 in being recorded in Medford, in Suffolk County.